 - Book your orientation session with the ISO, to be held upon your arrival.

 As a rule, non-EU students will need to obtain a visa to study in Italy.
 Visa application is to be submitted to the Italian Consulate or Embassy nearest to your place of origin or to the place where you reside habitually.
-Your Program Office will inform you in due time about visa requirements and provide you with the necessary document confirming your admission.
+The ISO will provide you with the necessary document confirming your admission.

 Visa application can usually be filed 3 months before your intended arrival in Italy.